saikumar2304/Festivals-API/README.md

 # Festival API

-A simple FastAPI-based web service to retrieve holidays (national and regional) for any country using the `holidays` Python library.
+A FastAPI-based web service to retrieve national and regional holidays dynamically for any country using the `holidays` Python library and `pycountry` for ISO 3166-2 subdivision codes.

 ## Features

 - Fetch all holidays (national + regional) for a given country and year.
+- Dynamically fetch regional holidays using ISO 3166-2 subdivision codes.
 - Supports ISO country codes (e.g., 'IN' for India, 'US' for United States).
 - Returns data in JSON format, easy to consume from JavaScript or other clients.
 - Deployed on Railway for public access.